keshavdewan/thc_astrafy/README.md

-Welcome to your new dbt project!
+A new dbt project for practice!

 ### Using the starter project